eldipa/book-of-gehn/posts/python/pyte/2022-07-14-TLDR-Screen-Optimizations-Results.md

  - Make the public `Screen.history`'s `top` and `bottom` queues return `LineView` and not `Line` objects
  - Make the private attribute `Screen._buffer` a `dict` and not a `defaultdict`.
-This prevent adding entries unintentionally which would make the buffer less sparse and therefore slow.
+This prevent adding entries unintentionally that would make the buffer less sparse and therefore slow.
  - If the current cursor attributes (style) matches the default attributes of the screen, do not write explicit spaces on erase methods